 Lack of response from an employer results in an incomplete verification.
 There are only so many requests a CRA can make before the report must be closed.
 Whether it’s an unresponsive previous employer or a closed business, the result is a report with incomplete information that may not allow your prospective employer to quickly make a hiring decision about you.
 This is no fault of your own, but you may be able to provide information to help complete the verification.
 In such a scenario, you may be contacted by the screening company about these delays or about requests for additional information.

 Access the links below for more information:

-National Association of Professional Background Screeners - NAPBS is a non-profit trade organization established to promote a high level of ethics and performance standards for the screening industry.
-The NAPBS mission is “to advance excellence in the screening profession.”
+Professional Background Screening Association - PBSA is a non-profit trade organization established to promote a high level of ethics and performance standards for the screening industry.
+The PBSA mission is “to advance excellence in the screening profession.”